 Can a Tax Fraud Attorney in Austin, Texas Save You from Payroll Tax Collections?

-Contact Ronald Arthur Stearns Sr. PLLC Today!
+Contact Ronald Arthur Stearns, Attorney at Law Today!

 Understanding franchise tax obligations in Texas can be quite complicated.
 As it is separate from federal obligations, businesses need to ensure that they have the correct documentation and that they submit their reports on time.
 Failure to do so could lead to a loss of their corporate privileges, loss of limited liability protection, and severe penalties.